nvarner/typst-lsp/README.md

 2. Run `cargo install`; at present, the VS Code extension just invokes the `typst-lsp` command to start the LSP, and this command will compile and replace that binary with the latest version
-    - If modifying the extension, keep `npm watch` running, or `npm compile` after changes
+    - If modifying the extension, keep `npm run watch` running, or `npm run compile` after changes
 3. Press `ctrl+F5` to launch the "Extension Development Host"; if it's already running, invoke "Developer: Reload Window" from the command palette in the